erasmus-without-paper/ewp-specs-api-echo/README.md

  * Respond with a **HTTP 200** status, and a document described by the [response.xsd](response.xsd) schema.

- * The response MUST contain the list of requester's HEI IDs (which can be retrieved from the Registry's response), and the `echo` variable retrieved in the previous step.
+ * Among other things, the response MUST contain the list of requester's HEI IDs (which can be retrieved from the Registry's response), and the `echo` variable retrieved in the previous step.
 See the schema file for details.

 Deployment